Tango is like a secret danced between two!

-Argentine Tango is a highly improvisational dance more like a physical communication between its partners than the stylized image we have from choreographed stage performances or ballroom competitions.
+Argentine Tango is a dance like no other, more like a physical communication between its partners than the stylized, choreographed stage performances or ballroom competitions.

-The dance of tango that is so popular around the world, is the social tango originating from the dancehalls of Buenos Aires in the first half of the last century.
-It has seen some mutations as it takes on its own flavor in each country that adopts it, and it is very much alive in Argentina with new modern ideas being added by a new generation of young tango dancers.
+The dance of tango around the world is the social tango originating from the dancehalls of Buenos Aires during the first half of the last century.
+It has seen many mutations, it takes on its own flavor in different countries, and it adapts to new time periods.
+It is very much alive in Argentina with new modern ideas being added by a new generation of young tango dancers, honoring time tested traditions.

-It all happens at the Landgrove Inn, a short drive from Weston or Londonderry, but be warned: check the Landgrove Inn website or google for directions as you can only get there by dirt roads with few signs helping you find the way.
+The Landgrove Inn is a short drive from Manchester, Weston or Londonderry in Vermont, but be warned: check the Landgrove Inn website or google for directions as you can only get there by dirt roads with few signs helping you find the way.

 Last years testimonial: